 What should you do when you discover your computer is infected

 When you discover that a computer is infected, the first thing you should do is disconnect it from your wireless or wired network.
 Then shut it down.
 This will prevent the program from further encrypting any files.
 Reports say that once the network connection is disconnected, it will display the Ransomware screen.
 It is important to note that the CryptoLocker infection spawns two processes of itself.
 If you only terminate one process, the other process will automatically launch the second one again.

 Is it possible to decrypt files encrypted by CryptoLocker?

-If you do not have System Restore Enabled on your computer or Reliable Backups, then you will need to pay the ransom in order to get your files back.
+If you do not have Reliable Backups, then you will need to pay the ransom in order to get your files back.

-This is a very clever program that will lock down everything on your computer, including external drives mapped to it.
-All of the antivirus companies report they still have NO SOLUTION for an infected computer.
+This is a very clever program that will lock down everything on your computer, including external drives plugged in to it.
+The antivirus companies report they still have NO SOLUTION for an infected computer.

 Restoring and or using a backup is the only way of getting your data back.
 We can help you to back up your data and put in place prevention methods to keep this program from running, once infected it cannot be removed without paying the ransom or formatting and restoring your old data.

 Formatting and reinstalling the operating System can be done easily, your backed up data is then migrated back to your system.
 This can be a time consuming process, depending on how much data you have, however it will work.
 Prevention is better than the cure in all cases.

 Please contact us immediately